 Categories: Civil Rights

 The United States Supreme Court held in Olmstead v.
 L.C. that unjustified segregation of persons with disabilities constitutes discrimination in violation of Title II of the ADA.
-The Court held that public entities must provide community-based services to persons with disabilities when (1) such services are appropriate, (2) the affected persons do not oppose community-based treatment, and (3) community-based services can be reasonably accommodated, taking into account the resources available to the public entity and the needs of others who are receiving disability services from the entity.
+In an opinion written by Justice Ruth Bader Ginsburg, the Court held that public entities must provide community-based services to persons with disabilities when (1) such services are appropriate, (2) the affected persons do not oppose community-based treatment, and (3) community-based services can be reasonably accommodated, taking into account the resources available to the public entity and the needs of others who are receiving disability services from the entity.

 The Court held that to comply with the ADA’s integration mandate, public entities must make reasonable accommodations to their policies, procedures, or practices when necessary to avoid such discrimination.
 This resulted in states convening “Olmstead” committees to develop State Plans for developing and offering community-based services in lieu of institutional or nursing level of care.
 Such options are viewed as a demonstration of the state’s commitment to offer individuals with disabilities a choice as to where to live.